Phatdz-coding/CALCULATOR/README.md

 ## ▶️ How to Run

-- Main source file: `test1.c`
+- Main source file: `sci_cal.c`
-- Executable: `test1.exe`
+- Executable: `sci_cal.exe`

 To run:
-1. Download `test1.exe` from the release section
+1. Download `sci_cal.exe` from the release section
 2. Launch the executable and start typing your expressions!

+## ▶️ How to Compile
+- Source Files: sci_cal.c, gsl and MY_LIB.
+1. You need to download the main source files mentioned above
+2. Move gsl and MY_LIB folder to your "include" folder
+3. Run compilation command:
+  **gcc -o3 sci_cal.c -o sci_cal.exe**

 ✅ This file is safe — no viruses or malware inside ( ͡~ ͜ʖ ͡°)👌